 - Two required monthly group meetings with guest scientists, researchers and Museum curators to explore a variety of natural science topics (meetings will take place on the first Friday and one Tuesday of the month, 3:30–5pm, and may be held at the Museum or offsite).

 - Optional trips, field experiences and service projects across North Carolina and beyond (trips may involve an additional fee to cover travel costs).

 - Annual group retreat in August and graduation event in May.

 Fee: $75/year.
-Fee covers snacks for Friday meetings, Junior Curator t-shirt, program equipment like scrubs, boots, protective eyewear, camping gear, etc.
+Fee covers snacks for meetings, Junior Curator T-shirt and program equipment like scrubs, boots, protective eyewear, camping gear, etc.

 Junior Curator Facebook Group— for all past and present Junior Curators associated with the North Carolina Museum of Natural Sciences.